MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/system-requirements.md

 ## DNS server

-DNS server(s) must have internal and external endpoint resolution.
+DNS servers must have internal and external endpoint resolution.
 The appliance VM and control plane need to resolve the management machine and vice versa.
 All three IPs must be able to reach the required URLs for deployment.

 ## Gateway